just-the-docs/just-the-docs/docs/customization.md

 ```

 ## Override and define new variables
+{: .d-inline-block }

 New (v0.4.0)
 {: .label .label-green }

-To define new SASS variables, functions, or override existing theme variables, place SASS files in `_sass/custom/setup.scss`.
+To define new SCSS variables, functions, or override existing theme variables, place SCSS code in `_sass/custom/setup.scss`.
 This should *not* be used for defining custom styles (see the next section).

 This is most commonly-used to define [custom callout colors]({% link docs/configuration.md %}#callouts).
 For example,